sinlyly/node-hid/README.md

 ### `device.pause()`

 - Pauses reading and the emission of `data` events.
-This means the underlying device is _silenced_ until resumption -- it is not like pausing a stream, where data continues to accumulate.

 ### `device.resume()`